 I’m not suggesting that you banish all speakers from your events.
 (Though many meetings, in my experience, would be better if you did.)
 But I do want you to be aware of the consequences of blithely calling everyone who contributes a “speaker”.

-Whether I’ve been described as a speaker, presenter, or facilitator, I’m going to keep on doing what I’ve been doing.
+So, please don’t call me a speaker.
+Whether you describe me as a speaker, presenter, or facilitator, I’m going to keep on doing what I’ve been doing.
 But language is important.
 I’m asking meeting planners and their clients to stop labeling people like me as “speakers”.
 And, if you want your attendees to receive optimal benefit from your events, I urge you to remember the reality that filling your program with speakers lecturing at an audience is a terrible modality to use if you claim that your conference is really about adult learning and connection, rather than promotion and status.

 Photo attribution: Flickr user theenmoy